Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - Fødselsnummer

-## <a name="philippines-unified-multi-purpose-identification-number"></a>Numéro d’identification multi-usage unifié philippines
+## <a name="philippines-unified-multi-purpose-identification-number"></a>Numéro d'identification multi-usage unifié philippines

 ### <a name="format"></a>Format